l7mp/learning-go/99-labs/03-splitdim/README.md

 > ✅ **Check**
 >
-> Run the below test to check whether you have successfully completed *all* the exercises above.
+> Run the below test to check whether you have successfully completed *all* the tasks above.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v
+> go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1
 > PASS
 > ```
 > Make sure the web service is running: the test issues requests to the HTTP server and checks whether the response is as expected.